Epididymitis is inflammation of the epididymis (inflammation of the testes is termed orchitis)

 - Enteric organisms – Ofloxacin 200mg PO BD for 14 days or levofloxacin 500mg BD for 10 days

 - Sexually-transmited organisms – Ceftriaxone 500mg IM single dose and Doxycycline 100mg PO twice daily for 10-14 days (with Azithromycin 1g PO single dose added if gonorrhoea likely)

 *For cases that do not improve with initial therapy, discussions with microbiology and investigation potential underlying causes are advised

 Patients should abstain from sexual activity until the antibiotic course is completed and symptoms resolve.
 Patients should also be counselled on appropriate barrier contraception use to reduce risk of sexually transmitted infections.

 Routine follow-up of these patients is not typically recommended; however, the patient should seek further assessment if symptoms do not resolve or deteriorate.
-For cases of chronic epididymitis that prove to be refractory to all other therapy and have a persistent pain, orchiectomy may be warranted.
+For cases of chronic epididymitis that prove to be refractory to all other therapy and have a persistent pain, orchiectomy may be warranted in rare cases.

 Typically, symptoms improve within 48hours of starting antibiotics.
 Complications of epididymitis can include reactive hydrocele formation, abscess formation (rare), or testicular infarction (rare).

 - Epididymitis is inflammation of the epididymis, most common in those aged 15-30yrs and again >60yrs